Kauai Island Hawaii USA

 Ke'e Beach - Kauai

 The beaches on Kauai’s north shore are lovely.
-Two of our favorites are Ke’e and Tunnels (see photo0.
-Both have large dangerous waves in the winter and year round due to their popularity, access is limited.
-Ke’e Beach now requires a reservation for parking or van service.
+Two of our favorites are Ke’e and Tunnels (see photo).
+Both can have large dangerous waves in the winter.
+Also, all year due to their popularity, access is limited.
+Ke’e Beach now requires a reservation for parking or shuttle service.
+You can book reservations to Ke'e Beach in Kauai's Haena Beach Park at gohaena.com.

 Animi Beach Kauai